 Gabriel – who is the Angel Gabriel that appears to Mary in Luke 1:26.

 this vision refers to the time of the end – this expression is used 4 times in Daniel.
 It is also used in Daniel 11:35, 40; 12:9.
 All of these instances refer to the very end of man’s existence.
 The reason this vision relates to “the time of the end,” is that the 2,300 years goes until “the time of the end.”

 in the latter time of the indignation – meaning “when the transgressors have reached their fullness” (Dan 8:23).

 in the latter time of their kingdom – the latter time of the four kingdoms in verse 22, the four horns of Greece.

 when the transgressors have reached their fullness – as described in Dan 7:23-25, and Dan 8:1-9.

 A king shall arise – the fourth kingdom, which is called a “King” in Daniel 7:17.
 Daniel was able to name the second, and third King(dom) as Media-Persia, and Greece, because these kingdoms already existed, and had names, when Daniel wrote this prophecy.
 But, the Latin-Roman Kingdom did not arise until the latter time of the four horns, or “heads” of Greece.
 The Latins conquered the Greek Empires from 145 to 31 BC.

 having fierce features – being “exceedingly dreadful” (Dan 7:19).

 who understand sinister schemes – this is Satan, acting through the fourth King.

-he shall destroy fearfully – through an Army (Dan 7:19).
+he shall destroy fearfully – through his lies.